Dominion of India

 The Dominion of India, officially the Union of India, was an independent dominion in the British Commonwealth of Nations existing between 15 August 1947 and 26 January 1950.
 Until its independence, India had been ruled as an informal empire by the United Kingdom.
 The empire, also called the British Raj and sometimes the British Indian Empire, consisted of regions, collectively called British India, that were directly administered by the British government, and regions, called the princely states, that were ruled by Indian rulers under a system of paramountcy, in favour of the British.
-The Dominion of India was formalised by the passage of the Indian Independence Act 1947, which also formalised an independent Dominion of Pakistan—comprising the regions of British India that are today Pakistan and Bangladesh.
-The Dominion of India remained "India" in common parlance but was geographically reduced by the lands that went to Pakistan, as a separate dominion.
-Under the Act, the King remained the monarch of India but the British government relinquished all responsibility for administering its former territories.
-The government also revoked its treaty rights with the rulers of the princely states and advised them to join in a political union with India or Pakistan.
-Accordingly, one of the British monarch's regnal titles, "Emperor of India," was abandoned.
+The Dominion of India was formalised by the passage of the Indian Independence Act 1947.
+This same Act also formalised an independent Dominion of Pakistan, which was composed of the two regions of British India that are today Pakistan and Bangladesh.
+The Dominion of India was also referred to as "India" in common parlance, but it differed from British India in that it was now independent and geographically smaller: large swathes of the former territory now formed the also newly created but now distinct Dominion of Pakistan.
+Under the Act, the King remained the monarch in right of new dominions, but the British government relinquished all responsibility for the governing of its former territories.
+The British Government also revoked its treaty rights and obligations with the rulers of the more than 500 princely states within the region, and instead advised them to join in a political union with either India or Pakistan.
+Accordingly, the use of one of the British monarch's regnal titles, "Emperor of India", was abandoned.